SSO Overview

 ProtocolPurposeNamespace

-OIDCOpenID Connect identity provider loginauth.group.sso.admin.oidc
+OIDCOpenID Connect identity provider loginauth.group.sso.oidc

-SAML 2.0Security Assertion Markup Language loginauth.group.sso.admin.saml
+SAML 2.0Security Assertion Markup Language loginauth.group.sso.saml

-SCIM 2.0Cross-domain user/group provisioningauth.group.sso.scim.admin
+SCIM 2.0Cross-domain user/group provisioningauth.group.sso.scim

 Per-tenant runtime configuration